-Funded by The Ford Family Foundation, Galvanizing Action for Children with Health Complexity is a collaborative project aiming to support local communities to engage partners, galvanize action, and support improvement efforts focused on children with health complexity.
-Initiated in 2019 in response to a growing understanding of the chronic and long-term impacts of health complexity, this project is meant to support community-level engagement to obtain commitment to improvement efforts focused on children with health complexity, and then to support improvement efforts identified and prioritized.
+Funded by The Ford Family Foundation, Galvanizing Efforts for Children with Health Complexity is a collaborative project aiming to support local communities to engage partners, galvanize action, and support improvement efforts focused on children with health complexity.
+Initiated in 2019 in response to a growing understanding of the chronic and long-term impacts of health complexity, this project is meant to support community-level engagement in Douglas County to obtain commitment to improvement efforts focused on children with health complexity, and then to support improvement efforts identified and prioritized.

-Douglas County Community-Level Engagement:
+Douglas County Community-Level Engagement 2019-2022:

 Community-level engagement began in November 2019, has involved numerous community level meetings and the formation of a local Steering Committee and resulted in a community-informed Call to Action:

 - Douglas County Call to Action

 - OPIP Presentation Summarizing Douglas County’s Key Child Health Complexity Findings

 - March 2020 Community-Level Meeting – criterion were reviewed for design parameters to be used to identify activities for OPIP to conduct through course of the project.